Session 1: Discovery

 send confirmation email

-order moves to #confirmedThe diagram updates again:
+// Terminal: order completeThe diagram updates again:

 on :payment_success from @payment